junxit/us-congress-bills-119/metadata.md

 - 2025-09-15 — Mr. Williams (TX) moved to suspend the rules and pass the bill.
 - 2025-09-15 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4273)
 - 2025-09-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4273: 1)
+- 2025-09-16 — Received in the Senate and Read twice and referred to the Committee on Small Business and Entrepreneurship.